entando/entando-docs/vuepress/docs/v7.3/tutorials/consume/external-db-ms.md

    plugin-code = `pn-hasldk12-8dsjahj2`, microservice name = YOUR-MS-NAME
    Your Plugin Configuration Secret= `pn-hasldk12-8dsjahj2-YOUR-MS-NAME-conf`

 3. Add the following env vars per tenant.
-The key for your primary tenant must be "primary" regardless of what the actual tenant name is.
+The key for your primary tenant must be 'primary' regardless of what the actual tenant name is.
 Secondary tenant keys should use YOUR-TENANT-NAME, or the unique part of the domain given to the tenant.
 Add the key-value pairs for the Spring Datasource username, password, URL, and connection driver, in a base 64 encoded format.

 This is a decrypted example of a plugin configuration Secret:
 ``` json